defenseunicorns/uds-common/README.md

 - `deps`: installs all of the dependencies for linting the repository.
 - `yaml`: lints all of the `.yaml` files within the repository.
+- `oscal`: lints targeted OSCAL files within the repository.

+### compliance.yaml

+This task file includes two tasks:

+- `validate`: performs a compliance assessment of the repository against the identified OSCAL standard.
+- `evaluate`: Compares the results (when present) to evaluate compliance.

 ## Configuration Usage